Shape Edit Tool¶

 Krita has several node-types that allow you control the side handles more efficiently.
 These are the corner, smooth and symmetric modes.

-Represented by a circle, the corner type allows you to have handles that can point in different directions and have different lengths.
+Represented by a diamond, the corner type allows you to have handles that can point in different directions and have different lengths.

-Represented by a square, the smooth type will ensure a smooth transition by always pointing the handles into opposite directions, but they can still have different lengths.
+Represented by a circle, the smooth type will ensure a smooth transition by always pointing the handles into opposite directions, but they can still have different lengths.

-Represented by a diamond, the symmetric node will force handles to always point in opposite directions and have the same length.
+Represented by a square, the symmetric node will force handles to always point in opposite directions and have the same length.

 + Ctrl on a selected node will cycle between the node-types.